Who can do a work placement?

 You can find out if your course has the option to take a work placement from your faculty Placement Coordinator.
 This may be a short placement or a long placement, and could be during your course, or if you are on a postgraduate course, your placement may be after you have submitted your dissertation.
 To find out if your course offers a work placement, ask your faculty programme office.

-Your Tier 4 student visa allows you to work full-time during your work placement, if it is an official placement.
+Your Student visa allows you to work full-time during your work placement, if it is an official placement.
 Your placement is not official until it has been authorised by your faculty.

 Check our guidance for part-time work or read below for details on securing your full-time placement as part of your studies.